 The basics you need to know AS A BEGINNER

-Sorare is a fantasy football game where you buy digital football player cards (via auction or from another manager) and use these to compete in games (with scoring based on live matches) to win more cards or money (as the crypto-currency Ethereum).
+Sorare is a fantasy football game which allows you to buy digital football player cards (via auction or from another manager) and use these to compete in games (with scoring based on live matches) to win more cards, real-life prizes or money (as the crypto-currency Ethereum).

-Starting out on any platform involves some sort of learning curve.
+Starting out with anything new involves some sort of learning curve.
 The aim of this walkthrough is to get you up and running, and playing the game as soon as possible.
 I will cover:

 - The onboarding process